 It has been the lifelong dream of both of us to run a traditional smallholding.
 We want to work both on and for the land - growing produce and rearing stock in a sensitive, sustainable and holistic way - in harmony with Nature, rather than battling against her.

-We aim to work along organic and permaculture lines, and the principles of avoiding harming the environment by artificial inputs as well as making full use of rotation and natural enrichment of the soil is an important part of that approach.
-We have always though of mankind’s role not to be lords of the natural world, but stewards of it - protecting and nurturing diverse species in appropriate habitats.
-Indeed the rich diversity of wildlife we encourage on the farm not only plays an essential part in the health of the land, but, through careful placing of hides, is something special we hope to share with our visitors.
+We aim to work along organic lines, and the principles of avoiding harming the environment by artificial inputs as well as making full use of rotation and natural enrichment of the soil is an important part of that approach.
+We have always thought of mankind’s role not to be lords of the natural world, but stewards of it - protecting and nurturing diverse species in appropriate habitats.
+Indeed the rich diversity of wildlife we encourage on the farm not only plays an essential part in the health of the land, but, through careful placing of a hide, is something special we hope to share with our visitors.

 Stephen is a historian and retired Royal Navy Officer.
 His 27 year career took him from the Baltic to the South China Sea by way of the Persian Gulf and the Indian Ocean.
 He now works part-time at the MOD.